natumbri/mopidy-youtube/README.rst

     youtube_api_key = <api key you got from Google>
     api_enabled = true

-If you want modipy-youtube to use YouTube Muisc, instead of regular YouTube, set musicapi_enabled = true::
+If you want modipy-youtube to use YouTube Music, instead of regular YouTube, set musicapi_enabled = true::

     musicapi_enabled = true